gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 Because of some AWS EMR implementation details, Sundial has two major limitations when it comes to EMR job scheduling.

-Sundial is not able to stop EMR jobs running on pre-existing clusters.
+The first limitation is that Sundial is not able to stop EMR jobs running on pre-existing clusters.
 Since jobs on the EMR cluster are scheduled via `yarn` and since
 AWS did not build any api on top of it, once a job is scheduled on an existing EMR cluster, in order to kill it, it would be required to ssh on the EC2 instance where the master node is running, query `yarn` so to find out the correct application id and issue a yarn kill command.
 We decided to not implement this feature because it would have greatly over complicated the job definition.
 Jobs running on dynamic cluster are affected by the same issue.
 We've managed to still implement this feature by simply killing the whole EMR cluster.